shreekumar3d/indiafoss-video/mastering/devrooms/README.md

   Each devroom directory has a denoise-audio.sh script that does this.
 The timestamps were manually generated, and recorded in the scripts.

+* Level correct the audio using normalization.
+We're using an audio level of -16, as opposed to a recommended level of -23/-24.
+This is because most people who reviewed the audio had their volume level set around 50%.
+  Potential reason might be that people hear a lot more audio (podcasts etc), and -16 is the recommended level for such things.
+Setting to -23/-24 makes the audios less loud even at max volume, and most people don't have the option of overamplification.
+This is true for desktops/mobiles, not an issue for TVs.
+So -16 is good, and isn't a problem for TVs either, as the volume can be toned down if it's too loud.

+* For one devroom (Data) I also had to apply a lowpass filter to reduce some tinny noise.
+This needs to be investigated later.

-* Combine the videos, with a cutlist of timestamps, merge with denoised audio.
+* Combine the videos, with a cutlist of timestamps, merge with denoised + corrected audio.  (master-talk-video.py)
-  (master-talk-video.py)

 # Overall learning from Mastering